 Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed, and returned no later than 90 days prior to departure.

 Please arrive Edmonton by 2 p.m. on the day before your voyage departure date, as attendance at a very important expedition briefing about charter flights and embarkation logistics is expected that evening.
 At the conclusion of your voyage, the return charter flight will arrive in the early evening and a transfer will be provided from the airport to a central downtown location.
 We recommend staying overnight in Edmonton and scheduling your onward travel plans for the following day.

 This activity is limited to 16 participants.
-You will be accompanied by three kayak guides.
+You will be accompanied by highly experienced kayak guides.
 Participation in this activity requires previous sea kayaking experience.
 Pre-booking is required.
 Please contact ExpeditionTrips for details and booking information.

-Any international or local airfare unless otherwise specified in the itinerary; visa and passport expenses; pre- or post-cruise transfers unless otherwise specified in the itinerary (or pre-arranged); personal expenses on board such as alcoholic beverages, bar charges, or laundry charges; telecommunication charges (i.e. email, satellite phone); a voluntary gratuity at the end of the voyage for expedition staff and ship crew (suggested amount $12-15 per day); fuel surcharge may apply.
+Charter flights; any international or local airfare unless otherwise specified in the itinerary; visa and passport expenses; pre- or post-cruise hotel accommodation and transfers unless otherwise specified in the itinerary (or pre-arranged); optional paid activities such as sea kayaking; personal expenses onboard such as alcoholic beverages, bar charges, massage, spa treatments or laundry charges; telecommunication charges (i.e. email, satellite phone); baggage, cancellation or medical travel insurance related expenses; a voluntary gratuity at the end of the voyage for expedition staff and ship crew; fuel surcharge may apply.